hatemjaafar/StockPrices/README.md

 # StockPrices
-This application will show the stock prices of some company traded in real and select time using api tradier.com
+This application will show the stock prices of some company traded in real time using api tradier.com